itinerantfoodie/itinerantfoodie.github.io/_drafts/trip-to-pai.md

 ![I AM PAI](https://images.itinerantfoodie.com/uploads/pai-trip-report/IMG_20170418_101853.jpg)

 I've always wanted to visit Pai for the hiking and Nature.
+Plus it's one of those locations where I spoke to a lot of people which they've enjoyed a lot.

+Not to mention crossing off the checklist of riding the Mae Hong San Loop.

 ## Bus ride